 Why Is Data Migration Testing Important?

-Data, regardless of its type—whether personnel, product, service, financial, or technical—is the lifeline of any modern business.
-When migration isn’t done correctly or it’s missing a data migration test, it can more often than not lead to:
+Data, regardless of its type, is the lifeline of any modern business.
+When migration isn’t done correctly or it’s missing a data migration test, it can more often than not lead to missing or corrupted data, compliance issues and post-migration operational disruptions in various business segments.

 What Data Migration Testing Approach To Follow?